algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 ## 2. Requirement
 ### 2.1 Hardware Requirement

-The students have access to hardware, which is used as a prototype to test all the functions requested by the customer.
+The students have access to the hardware, which is used as a prototype to test all the functions requested by the customer.
 The hardware consists of :

 | Hardware Photo | Hardware Name | Technical Specifications |
 |---|---|---|